Aayushi-web/Alexa-Virtual-AI-Assistence/README.md

 # 🔊 Voice Assistant using Python

 A powerful voice-controlled assistant built with Python that use to answer deep questions, tell jokes, fetch the weather, solve math problems, play music, and much more.
-This is your own mini Jarvis ✨.
+This is your own mini Alexa ✨.

 ---